 Architecture architecture is an award winning Melbourne-based practice recognised for its commitment to contemporary architecture.
 As leaders in next-generation design, the practice strives to foster an awareness of the built environment and its social effects.
 Whether it’s a backyard shed or a city skyline, Architecture architecture’s design philosophy is underpinned by a firm belief in the potential of architecture to foster positive environments at all scales of building.
 The following CV combines achievements by the practice and its directors.

-Nick has an unmatched eye for detail along with excellent communication skills.
-He enjoys a hands-on approach, building strong client rapport and engaging directly with all involved parties.
-Client satisfaction is paramount to Nick, which he achieves through the delivery of design solutions that delight and surprise.
+Nick has an unmatched eye for detail and excellent communication skills.
+He enjoys a hands-on approach, building strong rapport with clients, consultants and builders alike.
+Client satisfaction is paramount to Nick, striving for design solutions that delight and surprise.

 Michael is an inventive designer with an exacting sense of spatial and material composition.
 He takes immense pleasure in the design process, engaging in lively collaboration with his team.
-He seeks solutions that are pragmatic, poetic and surprising.
-He was awarded the 2016 Victorian Emerging Architect Prize and recently published a collection of poetry entitled Among Buildings.
+He seeks solutions that are pragmatic and poetic.

 Daria is a talented designer, with a strong focus on the experiential and emotive qualities that architecture can evoke through materials, light and detail.
 She deeply enjoys the design process; each iteration enriching and sharpening the original idea.
 She seeks to create architecture that facilitates, engages and enhances her clients lives.